-For more than 55 years Jamileh Kamran, owner of Jamileh Kamran Designs, has dedicated her career to fashion, and along the way has not only made a name for herself locally, but also nationwide.
+For more than 55 years Jamileh Kamran, owner of Jamileh Kamran Designs, has dedicated her career to fashion.
+Along the way she has not only made a name for herself locally, but also nationwide.
 Kamran’s philosophy “you cannot find two persons alike” is evident in her approach to each design.

 Kamran’s impressive lists of clients include attorneys, judges, business owners and politicians.
-“These groups need more professional outfits which will be an investment toward their careers,” notes Kamran.
+“These groups require professional outfits that function as an investment in their careers,” notes Kamran.
 It can take a minimum of three weeks for clients to receive their final pieces, because, as Kamran acknowledges, “you will never find my creations being mass produced.”
 Ms. Vann Ackers of Little Rock, who has been a loyal client and close friend for over four years, cannot sing Kamran’s praises enough.

 “I look at every aspect of your life, whether it is personal or business,